plforacle/mysql-rag/build-ai-app/build-ai-app.md

     ![Config MySQL ](./images/db-config.png "Config MySQL")

+## Task 3: Run and test  MySQL Chatbot / RAG Application

-5. Run Script to generate film embeddings
+1. Run Script to generate film embeddings

     ```bash
     <copy>php rag_service/generate_embeddings.php</copy>
     ```

-6. Run the application as follows (Use your conpute IP address):
+2. Run the application as follows (Use your conpute IP address):

     <http://158.10.../my-web-app/chatbot/>

     ![MySQL Rag App](./images/my-web-app.png "MySQL Rag App")

-7. Test the application by clicking the "Sample Prompts" menu.
+3. Test the application by clicking the "Sample Prompts" menu.
 Select a prompt and hit _Send_

- 8. **My testing and have a little fun**
+4. **My testing and have a little fun**

       - What movie is about a battle between a cow and a waitress?
       - Tell me about the movie ALIEN CENTER?